scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 In the following, we illustrate some advanced features of Scala and show how they can be used to structure larger software components.
 The examples are adapted from the paper ["Scalable Component Abstractions"][scalable] by Martin Odersky and Matthias Zenger.
 Don’t worry if you don’t understand all the details of the example; it’s primarily intended to demonstrate how to use several type features to construct larger components.
-{% comment %}
-TODO: I’m not sure what I added in that last sentence is accurate or helpful, but I wanted to add a note about why readers shouldn’t worry about understanding the example.
-{% endcomment %}

 Our goal is to define a software component with a _family of types_ that can be refined later in implementations of the component.
 Concretely, the following code defines the component `SubjectObserver` as a trait with two abstract type members, `S` (for subjects) and `O` (for observers):